ebu/radiodns_react_native_demo/documentation/architecture.md

 The demonstrator uses redux to control the state of the player.
 This includes the list of the stations available for the selected service provider, the currently listened to station, if the stream is paused, loading or in an error state and at what volume the media should play.
-Then every react component related to the stream or the player is updated and dispatch action from and to this reducer.
+Then every react component related to the stream or the player is updated and dispatch an action from and to this reducer.

-Whenever